Opinion Dynamics for Utility Maximizing Agents: Exploring the Impact of the Resource Penalty: Introduction

 \item We conduct a game-theoretic analysis of the opinion formation game.
 Our Nash equilibrium conditions hold even when the network consists of \emph{antagonistic} relationships where opinions of some agents negatively influence the opinions of others.
 We provide a relation between the set of local Nash equilibria $\lne$, set of Nash equilibria $\ne$ of the opinion formation game and the set of equilibrium points $\eqpt$ of the opinion dynamics.
 Specifically, we show that $\ne \subseteq \lne \subseteq \eqpt$.
 Further, we give a condition for these sets to coincide.

 \item In the case of \emph{weak antagonistic} relationships, we show that the game exhibits a unique Nash equilibrium and the agents' opinions converge to it under the proposed dynamics starting from any arbitrary initial opinion profile.
-An agent is said to have weak antagonistic relationships if its stubbornness is greater than the collective influence weights of the neighboring agents with whom it has antagonistic relationships.
 A special case of \emph{weak antagonistic relationships} is one where antagonistic relationships are absent in the social network.

 \item In the case where antagonistic relationships are absent, we bound the Price of Anarchy in terms of the \emph{satisfaction ratios} to quantify the inefficiency of the unique Nash equilibrium.
 The satisfaction ratio of an agent at a given opinion profile of all agents is the ratio of the utility received by the agent at this opinion profile to the maximum possible utility; thus quantifying how ``satisfied'' that agent is with that opinion profile.
 Using these bounds, we show that if agents opinions converge to a consensus then it is a socially optimal outcome.